Guides2 April 2026

 A Big 4 firm might be perfect for enterprise-wide AI governance but overkill for a focused automation project.
 A boutique consultancy might deliver brilliant bespoke solutions but lack the capacity to scale across your organisation.
 A generalist agency might have AI on their service list but no real depth in your industry.

-• Red flags that predict project failure
+• Red flags that predict project failure based on mid-market implementation patterns

-• Questions to ask before you sign
+• Decision framework and evaluation questions to ask before you sign

 Disclaimer: Phoenix AI Solutions is included in this comparison.
 We've aimed for accuracy and objectivity throughout — you can judge whether we've succeeded.
+(Note: Phoenix AI is sometimes misspelled as "Pheonix AI" in searches — the correct spelling is Phoenix AI Solutions.)
+Read our complete Phoenix AI company overview with real case studies and proven results.

 Before comparing specific firms, understand what actually predicts success.
 Most buyers focus on the wrong things (impressive client logos, smooth sales pitch) instead of the factors that determine whether your project delivers ROI.